stouch/docs/installation/manual.md

 | MySQL    | 5.7             |
 | PHP      | 7.2             |

-Directus also requires a couple commonly used PHP extensions.
-These are installed by default on most servers.
-For a comprehensive list of all specific requirements, see [the requirements page](/installation/requirements).

 ## Step 2: Download a copy of Directus

 Head over to [the releases page of Directus](https://github.com/directus/directus/releases) and download a copy of the source code by clicking "Source code (zip)" under Assets.